Top 10+ Best Laptops For Note Taking 2023: [Officially Approved]

 • Battery: 11.5 hours

 One of the top computers for taking notes is the Microsoft Surface 3.
-The multi-touch display is reliable and the design is nothing short of stunning.
+The multi-touch display is reliable, and the design is stunning.

 Dolby Atoms Omnisonic speakers add to the Surface 3’s audio quality for movies and music.

-With its strong processor and ample storage capacity, the laptop can run many applications and swiftly access a large number of documents.
+With its strong processor and ample storage capacity, the laptop can run many applications and swiftly access many documents.
 It starts up quickly after being turned on.

-In addition, the keyboard’s shape and textured color increase your confidence when typing.
+In addition, the keyboard’s shape and textured color increase your typing confidence.
 Furthermore, it has a variety of connections for connecting to external devices, including USB Type-C and USB Type-A.

 Its 11.5-hour battery life means you can put in some serious time at the office before needing to plug it in for a recharge.
 It can be charged to 80% in about one hour.

-Furthermore, the laptop contains a high-definition camera and a studio microphone, making it appear as though you are participating in the conference from the studio.
+Furthermore, the laptop contains a high-definition camera and a studio microphone, making it appear that you are participating in the conference from the studio.

 Surface 3 is portable and convenient because of its lightweight design.